insure logo

 What is hurricane insurance?

-Typically, hurricane insurance will require both homeowners and flood insurance, and could also include additional coverage for windstorm damage.
-Damage to your home from high winds is peril and usually covered under your standard homeowners insurance.
-However, if you live in hurricane zones or on the coast, you may be required to get an additional rider to cover your home in the case of a hurricane.
+For the most comprehensive hurricane coverage, you’ll need homeowners and flood insurance and may also need additional coverage for windstorm damage.
+Damage to your home from high winds is usually covered under your standard homeowners insurance.
+However, if you live in a hurricane zone or on the coast, you may be required to get an additional rider or separate policy to cover your home in the case of a hurricane.

 What does hurricane insurance cover?

-• Although there are exclusions, your standard homeowners insurance policy may cover your home’s structure from damage including hurricanes, lightning or wind.
+• Although there are exclusions, your standard homeowners insurance policy will cover your home and personal property from weather damage, including wind, rain and hail.

-• Flood insurance covers flooding, wind-driven water and storm surge, but your standard home insurance policy does not.
-Renters can also purchase coverage.
+• Flood insurance covers overland flooding including bodies of water overflowing their banks and storm surges, but your standard home insurance policy does not.

 • Due to heavy rains, you could experience a sewer backup in your home.
 Many homeowners insurance policies exclude sewer backup.
 But you can ask to add this coverage to your policy as a rider or endorsement if it is not covered.